aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The PPTX to DOTX conversion is a useful feature for Python developers who are looking to add a feature to their application.
+PPTX is a Microsoft PowerPoint Open XML Presentation format, which is used to store slides and other presentation related information.
+DOTX is a Microsoft Word template format, which is used to store document templates.
+Converting PPTX to DOTX allows users to create documents from the presentation slides.

+<h2>How Aspose.Total Helps for PPTX to DOTX Conversion</h2>
-For a Python developer, who is trying to add a PPTX to DOTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOTX format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process of PPTX to DOTX.
+It is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert PPTX file to PDF.
+After that, Microsoft Word Python API Aspose.Words for Python via .NET is used to save the created PDF into Microsoft Word as a DOTX format.
+This API is easy to use and provides a simple and efficient way to convert PPTX to DOTX.

 {{% /blocks/products/pf/feature-page-summary %}}